James George Barbadoes: American Anti-Slavery Society

-Resolved, That to slander Garrison, and pronounce him a hypocrite is certainly the most unkind and ungrateful expression that could ever escape the lips of any colored man, and in what we least expected to hear, after so much toil and suffering in our behalf; and we rejoice that such spirits are few and far between.

 On the other side, Charles B. Ray wrote an interesting letter to Henry Stanton and James Birney, suggesting that people of color might be feeling somewhat "less warmth of feeling" for Garrison because there were now so many efficient antislavery workers in addition to the editor of The Liberator and also because there was something left to be desired in the "spirit with which Brother Garrison has conducted his own paper since the controversy commenced."

 Although Garrison was able to maintain his hold over Boston's black population, most African Americans elsewhere were not so firm in their support.
 The rivalry between those who supported Garrison and those who opposed him was to become a major feature in the North during the two decades before the Civil War.